frequently asked questions

 I am a licensed clinical social worker, which means I take a person-in-their-environment approach.
 In other words, I do not believe you are flawed or "wrong" but rather that you exist in a series of imperfect systems and you have adapted by creating patterns of thinking and behaving to help you survive.
-These thoughts patterns and behaviors may have served you well before, but recently you have noticed they aren't anymore, they may even being holding you back from the life you want to live, or they may even be harming you.
+These patterns of thoughts and behaviors may have served you well before, but recently you have noticed they aren't anymore, they may even be holding you back from the life you want to live, or they may even be harming you.
 Our work will include creating a more supportive environment for you AND challenging and changing unhelpful patterns of behavior and thinking.

 In session, I employ a number of evidence-based practices such as: Cognitive-Based Therapy, Motivational Interviewing, Attachment Theory, the Gottman Method (for relationship counseling), as well as wisdom from my lived experience, wisdom from your lived experience, and sometimes I bring in other tools, such as: guided meditation, The Enneagram, and breathing practice to help create a full and tailored experience for you.
 The decisions made in your care will always be collaborative.
 If something I suggest isn't working for you, we let it go and move on.
 I may be the therapist, but you are the only expert on you.